dijitaltrix/Scythe-View/README.md

 ```

 ### format
-This is just a wrapper around the handy sprintf function, you can also use @sprintf!
+This is just a wrapper around the sprintf function, to help your muscle memory you may also call it as @sprintf
 ```html
 @format("There were %s in the %s", "dogs", "yard")
 <!-- There were dogs in the yard -->